Uncertainties associated with GAN-generated datasets in high energy physics: GAN amplification: Relaxing assumption 2

 Another approach to estimating the amplification factor would be to compare the GAN-generated events against more and more true-simulated events, to see where the GAN stops being consistent with the true-simulator.
 This, of course, would defeat the purpose of using GANs for speedup.
 The term ``amplification factor'' might suggest that the amplification provided by a GAN trained on a smaller number of training events, say 500, will be the same as the amplification offered by a GAN trained on a larger number of training events, say 10,000.
 But this has not been demonstrated in the literature so far.

-While practically useful advantage or amplification from using GANs is yet to be demonstrated, we do not claim here that it cannot be done.
-However, we reiterate that the amplification offered by a GAN depends crucially on the eventual analysis that will use the simulated data .
+While practically useful advantage or amplification from using GANs is yet to be demonstrated, we do not claim here that it cannot be done.\footnote{It may be possible to estimate the relevant uncertainties (and hence estimate the amplification achieved), using Bayesian neural networks and/or bootstrapping techniques.} However, we reiterate that the amplification offered by a GAN depends crucially on the eventual analysis that will use the simulated data .
 If the analysis is already optimal in its usage of the events available to it, then a GAN cannot improve its sensitivity, as shown in \sref{sec:quantitative}.
 In this sense, using GANs to improve sensitivity (if possible), should be considered as a data analysis technique, and not as a simulation technique.\footnote{Moreover, any increase in sensitivity resulting from improving our current analysis techniques will be no substitute for the typically much larger improvement in sensitivity resulting from a large increase in the amount of available real and simulated data.} The objective of simulators in HEP is to create general purpose datasets that are suitable for a wide range of analyses a practitioner could choose from, and GANs, as discussed so far, cannot satisfy this objective.